asharma163/React_Udemy/README.md

             from: "whatever"
         }

-so whenever the from field is used but not passed as a prop, the default prop value gets interpolated.
+So, whenever the from field is used but not passed as a prop, the default prop value gets interpolated.